 - A. After an acceptable final visual inspection by the VPIH/CIH and VA Representative, the VPIH/CIH will perform the final clearance testing.
-Air samples will be collected and analyzed in accordance with procedures for AHERA in this specification.
-If work is less than 260 lf/160 sf/35 cf, 5 PCM samples shall be collected for clearance and a minimum of one field blank.
+Air samples will be collected and analyzed in accordance with NYSDOL Code Rule 56 Subpart 56-4 and procedures for AHERA in this specification.
+If the work area is less than 260 lf/160 sf/35 cf, PCM samples shall be collected for clearance.
 If work is equal to or more than 260 lf/160 sf/35 cf, AHERA TEM sampling shall be performed for clearance.
 TEM analysis shall be done in accordance with procedures for EPA AHERA in this specification.
-If the release criteria are not met, the Contractor shall repeat the final cleaning and continue decontamination procedures until clearance is achieved.
-All Additional inspection and testing costs will be borne by the Contractor. - B. If release criteria are met, proceed to perform the abatement closeout and to issue the certificate of completion in accordance with these specifications.
+If the clearance criteria are not met, the Contractor shall repeat the final cleaning and continue decontamination procedures until clearance is achieved.
+All Additional inspection and testing costs will be borne by the Contractor. - B. If clearance criteria are met, proceed to perform the abatement closeout and to issue the certificate of completion in accordance with these specifications.